Are you planning a trip to Kentucky and are looking for the best things to do in Lexington KY? This guide has you covered!

 If you love all things aero science, or if you want to check out something new, the Aviation Museum of Kentucky is for you!

-If you would like to visit, know that you can attend a group tour, virtual tour, or no tour and just explore the place for yourself!
+If you would like to visit, you can join a group tour, free audio tour, or no tour and just explore the place for yourself.
 For more information, you can reach out to them at (859) 231-1219.

 Address: 4029 Airport Rd, Lexington, KY 40510